Newport, New South Wales: History

 Newport derived its name from being a "new port" for steamers carrying passengers and cargo such as local shell lime and firewood.
 Bungan Castle is a medieval-style stone castle on Bungan Head built in 1919 by Adolph Albers, a German art dealer.
 In 1978, the area came to national attention due to the disappearance of Trudie Adams.

-Population
+Demographics

-In the 2016 Census, there were 9,301 people in Newport.
-74.3% of people were born in Australia.
-The next most common countries of birth were England 7.2%, New Zealand 2.1% and South Africa 1.3%.
-89.3% of people spoke only English at home.
-The most common responses for religion were No Religion 36.7%, Anglican 22.0% and Catholic 19.7%.
+In the 2021 Census, there were 9,659 people in Newport.
+74.7% of people were born in Australia.
+The next most common countries of birth were England 7.8%, New Zealand 1.7% and South Africa 1.3%.
+89.8% of people spoke only English at home.
+The most common responses for religion were No Religion 46.7%, Catholic 18.8% and Anglican 17.5%.

 Geography

 Newport sits between the Pacific Ocean to the east and Pittwater to the west.
 A major road along the peninsula is Barrenjoey Road.

 Its ocean beach is patrolled by Newport Surf Life Saving Club.
 On the shores of Pittwater are several marinas and small shipyards, including the Royal Prince Alfred Yacht Club and the Royal Motor Yacht Club, serving mainly pleasure craft.
 Newport also features many cafes and restaurants, as well as the Newport Arms Hotel on the shore of Pittwater.